Whether your team is remote, hybrid, or in-person, conference call apps are a key part of any workplace—so it’s crucial to choose the right one.

 - Security: What are the security features of the conferencing app?
-These are important to consider as well, so that you can ensure the security of your team.
+These are important to consider as well so that you can ensure the security of your team.

 - Calendar Integrations: Having a conferencing app that will sync with your calendar app makes planning meetings a lot easier.
-It will automatically create an event for the meeting and send out invitations to all participants – making sure no one missing the important meeting.
+It will automatically create an event for the meeting and send out invitations to all participants – making sure no one is missing the important meeting.